 Which Auto Insurance Companies Offer the Best Customer Service?

-Our ratings reveal big differences in how customers rated companies.
-For “speed of claim payment,” for example, scores range from 52 percent for AAA/Auto Club to more than 90 percent for Amica, Chubb, and Erie.
+As you can see, our ratings tables reveal big differences in how customers rated companies.
+For our survey question “overall claims-handling quality,” for example, scores range from 92 percent for Amica and 91 percent each for Acuity and USAA to 31 percent for National General.

-Surveyed shops gave highest marks to Chubb, The Hartford, and Pekin.
-Shops rated Mercury and Safeco lowest.
+Surveyed shops gave highest marks to Auto-Owners, Erie, and Pekin.
+Shops rated Allstate, Esurance, GEICO, Metromile, Progressive, and State Auto lowest.

 Another way to assess quality is to look at the number of complaints filed against each company with state regulators.
 While policyholders might rate a company less than “superior” if its deficiencies are minor, filing a formal complaint with a government regulatory agency presumably reflects serious dissatisfaction.

-Our auto insurance comparison tool reports counts of private passenger auto insurance complaints filed with the Illinois Department of Insurance during 2012, 2013, and 2014, the most recent years for which data were available when we checked.
-It also reports a “complaint rate,” which takes into account the fact that companies that do much more business than others are likely to incur more complaints.
+Our ratings tables also report counts of private passenger auto insurance complaints filed with the Illinois Department of Insurance during 2016, 2017, and 2018, the most recent years for which data were available when we checked.
+Our ratings tables also report a “complaint rate,” which takes into account the fact that companies that do much more business than others are likely to incur more complaints.
 It is calculated as the number of complaints per $10 million in private passenger auto insurance premiums written.

 Non-renewals and Terminations